-This tells us that the SuperDrive was successfully created. "&Hxxxxx" is the starting memory address in hexadecimal of SuperDrive (for information only), and "xxxxxx bytes" is the capacity of the SuperDrive (this can be verified with the CHKDSK command).
-If you received some kind of error message, refer to Section 2.7.
+This tells us that the SuperDrive was successfully created. &Hxxxxx is the hexadecimal starting memory address of SuperDrive (for information only), and xxxxxx bytes is the capacity of the SuperDrive.
+If you received some kind of error message, refer to Subsection 2.7.

-Step 2.
 COPY all of the files from drive A: to drive C:.
-Here we make the assumption that the diskette in drive A: contains all of the programs and data files that you want to copy to the SuperDrive.
+Here we assume that the diskette in drive A: contains all of the programs and data files that you want to copy to the SuperDrive.

 COPY A:.
+C:<Enter> (to copy file by file)

+or

-C: <enter></enter> (to copy file by file) or DISKCOPY A: C: <enter></enter> (if both drives are the same size)
+DISKCOPY A: C: < Enter > (if both drives are the same size)

-Step 3.
-Change the default drive from drive A: to drive C:.
+Step 3 Change the default drive from drive A: to drive C:.

-C: <enter>

-Step 4.
+C:<Enter>

 Execute the program you want to run from the SuperDrive.

-name of program <enter>
+name of program < Enter >

 That's all there is to it.
-The SuperDrive can now be treated just like a floppy drive.
+Now you can treat the SuperDrive just like a floppy drive.

-2.7 SuperDrive Error Messages
+2.7 Error Messages